THE WEDDING EXPERIENCE

 Leading up to the wedding, I help you plan the photography aspects of the day hand-in-hand, so that we have the best opportunities for photographs and the fewest opportunities for stress.
 From our bridal guide to album design, you'll be guided every step of the way.

-During your engagement session (my wedding present to each and every CWP Couple), we will somehow develop this magical shorthand where you’ll know exactly what I’m thinking and be able to hit that pose like a pro.
+During your engagement session, we will somehow develop this magical shorthand where you’ll know exactly what I’m thinking and be able to hit that pose like a pro.
 (I don’t know how it happens consistently, but it does!)
-You will both actually enjoy your photography and be confident that your images will capture the true essence of your love.
+You will both actually enjoy your photography and be confident that your images will capture the true essence of your relationship.

 Our flushmount albums are custom designed, handcrafted, and made to stand the test of time.
 Leather, linen, or silk covers paired with thick, lay-flat pages elevate wedding images into enduring fine art that tells a story for generations.